animarcus/MAPR/README.md

 # Ray casting
+### A different approach to 3D rendering

 In my last year of high school, I had to give in a report as a graduation project.
-I was fascinated by the use of Ray casting for use in a rendering engine, just like what the first 3D games like (Wolfenstein 3D)[https://en.wikipedia.org/wiki/Wolfenstein_3D] did.
+I was fascinated by the use of Ray casting for use in a rendering engine, just like what the first 3D games like [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) did.
 My plan was to use an exisiting method to create my own 3D rendering engine that would make it easy for anyone to create levels in which one could explore from a first person perspective.
 However, after implementing it, I didn't like how pixelated it looked and the fact that if you wanted more detail you would need to greatly increase the number of rays, which most likely lowers performance.
-(A demonstration can be found here)[http://mhamelink.com/raycasting-v2] or the code can be found on my github page (under the raycasting-v2 repository)[https://github.com/animarcus/raycasting-v2]
+[A demonstration can be found here](http://mhamelink.com/raycasting-v2) or the code can be found on my github page [under the raycasting-v2 repository](https://github.com/animarcus/raycasting-v2)

 So I went to work to create a new algorithm to fix my problem.
 By drawing polygons for the walls, I can have much more detail without having to generate any rays in-between because I'm using the wall's vertices for the calculations.